 How Long Does a Divorce Take in Australia?

-When it comes to divorce in Australia, understanding the multi-step process and the timeframe involved is important, so let’s take a look at how long a divorce takes in Australia.
+When it comes to divorce in Australia, understanding the multi-step process and the timeframe involved is important, so let’s look at how long a divorce takes in Australia.

 The Divorce Timeline

-However, complications can arise which can lead to longer processing times, such as being unable to serve your spouse with a copy of the divorce application.
+However, complications can lead to longer processing times, such as being unable to serve your spouse with a copy of the divorce application.

 Filing the Divorce Application & Remarrying